zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

 must happen:

-- Hardware failure of one or more vital filesystems (such as :file:`/` or :file:`/opt/zimbra/`)
+- Hardware failure of one or more vital filesystems (such as :file:`/` or :file:`/opt/zextras/`)

 - Contents of a vital filesystem made unusable by internal or external factors (like a careless :command:`rm *` or an external intrusion)

-- Hardware failure of the physical machine hosting the Zimbra service or of the related virtualization infrastructure
+- Hardware failure of the physical machine hosting the |product| service or of the related virtualization infrastructure

 - A critical failure on a software or OS update/upgrade